lightspeedwp/lsx-health-plan/README.md

 WordPress Block Editor Supported, use the customizer to define colours to use within the block editor primary, secondary and tertiary colour palettes.
 Check out our [release post](https://www.lsdev.biz/lsx-blocks-available-on-wordpress-org/) on the update for more information.

-## Works with the LSX Theme

-The LSX Health Plan is designed for [LSX Theme](https://lsx.lsdev.biz/), improving internal linking, website SEO and user experience!

 ## Getting started with LSX Health Plan

 - Login to the backend of your Wordpress website.